Margaret (2009 film)

 Margaret is a 2009 television film produced by Great Meadow Productions for the BBC.
 It was first broadcast on 26 February 2009 on BBC Two.
 It was made by the same production company as the 2008 television film The Long Walk to Finchley, which fictionalised the start of Thatcher's political career.

 Plot

 Margaret is a fictionalisation of the life of Margaret Thatcher (played by Lindsay Duncan) and her fall from the premiership in the 1990 leadership election, with flashbacks telling the story of Thatcher's defeat of Edward Heath in the 1975 leadership election.

 Production

-On 9 April 2008, it was announced that Duncan was to play Thatcher, and filming commenced in summer 2008.
+On 9 April 2008, it was announced that Duncan was to play Thatcher, and filming commenced in the summer of that year.